How to Grow Watermelon for Beginners

 How to Plant Watermelon

-Watermelon sprout grows on the garden bed.
+A Watermelon sprout growing on the garden bed

 How to Harvest Watermelon